 When I returned to Los Angeles, I approached numerous rabbis and Jewish scholars, but yet again, I was obstructed by intellectual apathy.
 After two fruitless years, I was about to give up, until one experience changed everything.

-On Shabbat morning of Parshat Pinchas, I attended a pre-service lecture by Rabbi Abraham Lieberman, who spoke about a single letter in the Torah scroll for a full hour: the broken vav, or vav ketiyah, in the phrase “Brit Shalom” (Bamidbar 25:12).
+On Shabbat morning of Parshat Pinchas, I attended a pre-service lecture by a rabbi who spoke about a single letter in the Torah scroll for a full hour: the broken vav, or vav ketiyah, in the phrase “Brit Shalom” (Bamidbar 25:12).

 I approached the rabbi after his lecture to ask, “What area of knowledge is this?”